willemcvu/kicad-panelizer/README.md

 # kicad-panelizer
 A simple script to create a v-scored panel of a KiCad board.

+#### My original copy of this script is depreciated.
+Please use this instead: https://github.com/sej7278/kicad-panelizer

 To use:
 1. Ensure you have KiCad 5.1.2+ installed
 2. Clone script to an appropriate location